 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Livonia Drug & Alcohol Detox Centers

 Detox is a beneficial and sometimes necessary step for before you start treatment.
 Most patients feel uncomfortable with the withdrawal symptoms; hence, a detox program offers you help through each step of the journey.
 You may be given non-addictive medication and other treatment options to reduce your emotional and physical problems.
 You will also be monitored to ensure that your body is adjusting without temptation and easy access to the substances you are seeking to stop using.
-If you have questions and concerns about Livonia drug detox programs, you can contact us at the Recovery Village for help.
-Our counselors can explain how detox works.

 Recovery Meetings Near You in Livonia